Please note that submissions for participants presenting at the 2019 8th Asia Pro Bono Conference is now closed.

-- Short bio 200 words (related to expertise/experience of the presentation and in the pro bono, legal ethics field)
+- Short bio 200 words (related to expertise/experience of the presentation and in the pro bono/A2J field)

-- Asia Pro Bono Conference programme session topic to be presented on (please be specific and refer to one or more of the titles included on the programme)
+- Asia Pro Bono Conference program session topic to be presented on (please be specific and refer to one or more of the titles included on the program)

 - A brief description of what you will present on and the initially suggested interactive methodology you intend use

-- Experiences you have had presenting on similar previous related sessions and/or presenting in an interactive manner at conferences and workshops
+- Experiences you have had presenting on similar previous related sessions and/or presenting in an interactive manner at conferences and/or workshops

 Presentations cannot be delivered in a lecture style or simple a powerpoint/lecture style.
 Rather they must be interactive and what we refer to as “Far Reaching/Flexible/Fun”.